Refinitiv/Real-Time-SDK/CSharp/Ema/README.md

 - High Water Mark setting on socket channel

-- Parameters, reconnectAttemptLimit, reconnectMinDelay, reconnectMaxDelay, xmlTraceEnable, MsgKeyInUpdates only can be configured on Consumer instance level.
+- Parameters, reconnectAttemptLimit, reconnectMinDelay, reconnectMaxDelay, xmlTraceEnable, MsgKeyInUpdates only can be configured on Consumer/IProvider/NiProvider instance level.

 ## Consumer Features: